sodafoundation/documentation/content/try-opensds/installation-using-ansible.md

 ### SODA Dashboard UI
 <br />

-SODA Dashboard UI dashboard is available at `http://{your_host_ip}:8088`, please login the dashboard using the default admin credentials: `admin/opensds@123.` Create `tenant`, `user`, and `profiles` as admin.
+SODA Dashboard UI is available at `http://{your_host_ip}:8088`, please login the dashboard using the default admin credentials: `admin/opensds@123.` Create `tenant`, `user`, and `profiles` as admin.
 Multi-Cloud service is also supported by dashboard.
 <br />

 Logout of the dashboard as admin and login the dashboard again as a non-admin user to manage storage resource: